next-step/java-racingcar-simple-playground/README.md

     }

     if (car.length == 0) {
-      throw new IllegalArgumentException("Racing cars must have at least one car");
+      throw new IllegalArgumentException("RacingGame cars must have at least one car");
     }
   }
 }